nrfconnect/sdk-nrf/applications/nrf_desktop/doc/hid_state.rst

 The :c:struct:`report_state` structure serves the following purposes:

 * Tracks the state of the connection.
-* Contains the link connecting the object to the right :c:struct:`report_data` structure, from which the data is taken when the HID report is formed.
+* Contains the link connecting the object to the right :c:struct:`report_data` structure from which the data is taken when the HID report is formed.
 * Tracks the number of reports of the associated type that were sent to the subscriber.

 Forming HID reports